-In order to retain the above appropriations, each institution of higher learning listed above must certify to the Commission on Higher Education by August 15, 2023 2024, there is no in-state undergraduate tuition or in-state undergraduate mandatory fee increase, excluding increases in auxiliary fees, for the 2023 2024 2024-2025 academic year.
+(B) In order to retain the above appropriations, each institution of higher learning listed above must certify to the Commission on Higher Education by August 15, 2024-2025, there is no in-state undergraduate tuition or in-state undergraduate mandatory fee increase, excluding increases in auxiliary fees, for the 2024-25 2025-26 academic year.
+The institutions of higher learning may also not impose any new mandatory fee for undergraduate students in the 2025-26 academic year.